BaristaBandits/AlphaZip/README.md

 ## Overview

 Our approach utilizes advanced neural network models to achieve efficient and effective text compression.
-For detailed instructions on real-time text file compression on your personal computer refer to the instructions below.
+For  real-time text file compression on your personal computer refer to the instructions below.

 ## Requirements